 - America Movil SAB de CV (NASDAQ: AMOV)

 - Fomento Economico Mexicano SAB (NYSE: FMX)

 Benefits & Risks of Investing

 Many U.S. citizens know Mexico for its violent drug gangs in the northern states, but the country has grown over the years to become a significant global player.

 Some benefits of investing in Mexico include:

 - Export-Driven Economy.
 Mexico is an export-driven economy that benefits from stronger global demand.
-For instance, its automotive industry is internationally recognized with the big three operating in the country since the 1930s.
+For instance, its automotive industry is internationally recognized with the big three operating in the country.

 - Significant Growth Potential.
 Mexico is a nation with enormous growth potential and is included in numerous emerging market indices.
 For instance, Goldman Sachs' MIST economies include Mexico, Indonesia, South Korea and Turkey.